Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) - Admission Criteria and Instructions for Applicants

 How to apply

-The right to study for a doctoral degree and/or fixed-term Doctoral Researcher positions are applied for by filling in an electronic form and attaching the required additional documents.
+The right to study for a doctoral degree is applied for by filling in an electronic form in My Studyinfo service and attaching the required additional documents.
 A link to the electronic form will be published on the website of the graduate school.
-The form will be accessible as the application period begins on 28 August 2023 and closes at 11:59 pm on 15 September 2023.
+The form will be accessible as the application period begins on 28 August 2024 and closes at 4 pm (local time in Finland) on 13 September 2024.

 All of the required attachments must be submitted before the end of the application period.
 Applications that arrive after the application period has ended will not be processed.
 The application documents will not be returned to the sender.